Key changes to the previous data protection framework include:

-European data protection laws today are in many cases substantively very different among Member States.
-This is partly due to the ambiguities in the Directive being interpreted and implemented differently, and partly due to the Directive permitting Member States to implement different or additional rules in some areas.
-As GDPR will become law without the need for any secondary implementing laws, there will be a greater degree of harmonisation relative to the current regime.
-However, GDPR preserves the right for Member States to introduce different laws in many important areas and as a result we are likely to continue to see a patchwork of different data protection laws among Member States, for certain types of processing.
+European data protection laws used to be in many cases substantively very different among Member States.
+This was partly due to the ambiguities in the former Directive being interpreted and implemented differently, and partly due to the former Directive permitting Member States to implement different or additional rules in some areas.
+As GDPR became law without the need for any secondary implementing laws, there is a greater degree of harmonization relative to the previous regime.
+However, GDPR preserves the right for Member States to introduce different laws in many important areas and as a result we continue to see a patchwork of different data protection laws among Member States, for certain types of processing.

 Each Member State is permitted to restrict the rights of individuals and transparency obligations (Article 23) by legislation when the restriction "respects the essence of fundamental rights and freedoms and is a necessary and proportionate measure in a democratic society" to safeguard one of the following:

 (d) the prevention, investigation, detection or prosecution of breaches of ethics for regulated professions, or crime, or the execution of criminal penalties

 (e) other important objectives of general public interest of the EU or a Member State, in particular economic or financial interests